TOP

 Since every claim is different, we work with a number of different providers to resolve your claim.
 The more parties involved, the longer it could take.
 However, know that we’re committed to processing your claim as quickly as possible!

-• Other providers (i.e., chiropractors, dentists, etc.)
+• Reports or invoices from other providers you visited related to your claim (i.e., chiropractors, dentists, etc.)

 • Your car insurance provider